kintone/js-sdk/packages/customize-uploader/README.md

     domain: KINTONE_DOMAIN (If you set `base-url`, this value is not necessary.)
     username: KINTONE_USERNAME
     password: KINTONE_PASSWORD
+    oauth-token: KINTONE_OAUTH_TOKEN (If you set a set of username and password, this value is not necessary.)
     basic-auth-username: KINTONE_BASIC_AUTH_USERNAME
     basic-auth-password: KINTONE_BASIC_AUTH_PASSWORD
     proxy: HTTPS_PROXY or HTTP_PROXY